|To download a PDF of all FAQS, click here

 QE Medicare Data Contents

-Certified QEs may request data for one or more of the following state-segmented data sets for the years from 2009 to the present if the QE has other payer data for the state(s):
+Certified QEs may request up to the most recent three years of historical data if the QE has other payer data for the geographic area:

 - Inpatient Claims